Unhosted-Wallet/unhosted-strategies/docs/strategy-implementation-specs.md

 For deposits there is `IUWWithdraw` and `IUWWithdrawExtended`.
 All strategies should try and implement `IUWWithdraw`, if thats not possible or would have serious downsides it can implement the alternative 'IUWWithdrawExtended`.

 ### Borrow
-For deposits there is `IUWBorrow` and `IUWBorrowExtended`.
+For borrow there is `IUWBorrow` and `IUWBorrowExtended`.
 All strategies should try and implement `IUWBorrow`, if thats not possible or would have serious downsides it can implement the alternative 'IUWBorrowExtended`.

+### Repay
+For repayments there is `IUWRepay` and `IUWRepayExtended`.
+All strategies should try and implement `IUWRepay`, if thats not possible or would have serious downsides it can implement the alternative 'IUWRepayExtended`.

 ## Reports
 These interfaces expose view methods that may be implemented by strategies.
 These methods can expect to always be called through a RPC call and never in a transaction.